Cross-Domain-Interoperability-Framework/Discovery/discoverability.md

 4. The server providing the resource can be configured to include \<link\> elements in the HTTP header[^11] that indicate the location of machine-actionable metadata describing the subject of URL target[^12].
 As in the HTML link approach, these links would have a "rel='describedby'" attribute to indicate that the link is to metadata, a 'type' attribute to provide the MIME type of the target metadata record, and optionally a 'profile' attribute to identify specific metadata conventions.
 The advantage of this approach is that the HTTP header links can be provided for any resource that has an HTTP URL, so the links to metadata can be accessed for non-textual resources that do not have an associated HTML landing page.
 If the download size for the resource is large, a client can use the HTTP 'head' request to access this header information without downloading the entire file[^13].
 This approach would enable indexing of large resource collections that have a single landing page, but for which the individual resources do not have a landing page.
 The downside is that many client applications do not use the HTTP header information[^14].
 This is a second Signposting approach.
 CDIF recommends this approach for resources that do not have landing pages; see implementation details below.

 5. A sitemap can point directly to metadata documents in formats that the search engine can parse.
-The CDIF JSON-LD metadata documents must be directly accessible via a URL.
-With the basic sitemap XML schema, all metadata would need to conform to a single profile, a set of conventions for content and serialization.
-In the implementation section below, the CDIF proposing using an extension to the sitemap scheme that allows labeled links to the indexing targets.
+With the basic sitemap XML schema, all metadata would need to conform to a single profile.
+In the implementation section below, the CDIF proposes using an extension to the sitemap scheme that allows labeled links to the indexing targets.

 6. Another option is for the sitemap to provide a URL that retrieves a document containing a collection of metadata records, something like the US Government Data.gov Project Open Data Catalog[^15], or Ocean Info Hub graph first approach[^16], with individual records using CDIF JSON-LD.